Monday, December 19, 2011

 Hitch, he did his first of three party tricks—his quaint vocabulary delivered in an English accent aimed to feed the fetish of Americans who buy anything, snake oil or poison, if it is sold to them in a British accent.

-Hitch he did, his second trick, the ability to pitch his pedantic arguments, at easy targets of dead victims and God, to the admiration of those in need of freeing their consciences of any sense of moral or ethical responsibility for their actions.
+Hitch he did, his second trick, the ability to pitch his pedantic barbs at easy targets of dead victims and God.
+This, to much admiration by those in need of freeing their consciences of any sense of moral or ethical responsibility for their actions.

 He must have honed his craft in the shower room of his public school—offering himself up—whilst escaping by being entertaining and witty for those bullies whom he must’ve perceived, in his classist mind, to be his superiors---so that he, would himself, survive and gang up with them, on inflicting maximum harm, on those whom he considered unworthy of kindness—guileless victims, those who were not able to fight back.